-[By-law 1 inserted in Gazette 5 Aug 1983 p.
+[By-law 1 inserted: Gazette 5 Aug 1983 p.
 2850.]

 1A.
 Erection of obstructions near street corners

 (1) Subject to these by-laws, a person shall not have, erect or permit to be erected on land owned by him and referred to in sub-bylaw (2) a wall, fence, hedge, tree, shrub or other obstruction of a greater height than 0.75 metres measured from the level of the footpath, street, road or right-of-way adjoining the obstruction.